MicrosoftDocs/dynamics365smb-docs/business-central/across-field-mapping-when-importing-sepa-camt-files.md

  Elements in the **Ntry** node that are imported into [!INCLUDE[d365fin](includes/d365fin_md.md)] but not mapped to any fields are stored in the **Posting Exch.
 Column Def** table.
 Users can view these elements from the **Payment Reconciliation Journal**, **Payment Application**, and **Bank Acc.
 Reconciliation** pages by choosing the **Bank Statement Line Details** action.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 > [!IMPORTANT]
 > In an import of CAMT bank statements, [!INCLUDE[d365fin](includes/d365fin_md.md)] expects each transaction to be unique, which means that the **Transaction ID** field that comes from the *Stmt/Ntry/NtryDtls/TxDtls/Refs/EndToEndId* tag in the CAMT file, must be unique within the open bank account reconciliation.
 If the information is not present, [!INCLUDE[d365fin](includes/d365fin_md.md)] ignores the payment.
+If an earlier bank reconciliation on the same bank account was posted with the same transaction ID as on the current import, the current transaction will not automatically reconcile but can still be imported.

 ## See Also
 [Setting Up Data Exchange](across-set-up-data-exchange.md)